 If you continue along the Cleveland Way, you will find yourself just outside the ruins of Whitby Abbey.
 There has been a religious site here since AD 657 when King Oswy of Northumbria founded it.
 The Gothic structure you see today dates back to the 13th century when the abbey once soared high above the Whitby coast.
 Unfortunately, centuries of weather, wear and war mean that, today, the building is a shadow of its former self.
 Even so, the location is still stunning, with exceptional views over the surrounding coastline.

-As you continue towards the heart of Whitby, you will encounter the town’s famous 199 steps.
+.
 These lead from the abbey at the top of the hill all the way down to the port.

 Interestingly, researchers think that the steps might be even older than the abbey.
 In the medieval era, they were made of wood.
 However, in 1774, local builders substituted them for stone, creating something more robust.